9thAzure/Complex_Shape_Creation/README.md

 # 2D Regular Polygons

-An addon for Godot which adds several functions for creating and modifying shapes, and a few nodes that uses those functions for creating visuals or for creating collision shapes.
+An addon for the  [Godot Engine](https://godotengine.org/) which adds several functions for creating and modifying shapes, and a few nodes that uses those functions for creating visuals or for creating collision shapes.

 These functions and nodes are written in GDScript to make them universally compatible.